 Interested in volunteering at a local Free or Charitable Clinic?
-You can search for a clinic near you at our FIND A CLINIC page to contact a local clinic directly about volunteer opportunities in your area.
+You can search for a location near you at our FIND A CLINIC page to contact a local clinic directly about volunteer opportunities in your area.
 You can also contact the NAFC for more information by either visiting the CONTACT US page or by emailing firstname.lastname@example.org.

 Penny Goldin - Ithaca Health Alliance and Free Clinic in Ithaca, NY